mrkevr/e-commerce/README.md

 2023-11-16T13:29:41.804+08:00  INFO 6460 --- [main] d.mrkevr.ecommerce.ECommerceApplication  : Started ECommerceApplication in 6.492 seconds (process running for 7.008)
 ```
 8. To see the web page, go to http://localhost:8086/e-commerce, just replace the port number with the one that you configured
-9. To access the admin page, use account created by default using these credentials :
+9. To access the admin page, use the admin account created by default using these credentials :
 ```
 username : admin
 password : admin